Multiplying Disciple-Makers

 This leads to more Bible study and a deeper understanding of the Scripture for both the discipler and the disciple.

-6) A discipler can have more than one disciple, with the Pastor’s approval, but they meet with each one individually.
+With the Pastor’s approval, disciplers can have multiple disciples, but they meet with each one individually.
+This dramatically multiplies disciple-makers.

 Remember, if you add even one extra person instead of keeping it one-on-one, it hurts multiplication.